Yamaha Vmax Fuel Injection CV Carb to Throttle body.

 throttle body kit picture which will convert your stock

 Vmax CV carbs into throttle bodies.
+Installation Instructions here.

 With a Megasquirt system like I used you can have a Full Fuel Management System!!!
 Race, Street, Turbo, Blown, Nitrous, Rev limiter, water injection, and even spark!
 I would start with just fuel injection first to get familiar with all the settings and how everything works.
 Make sure you read everything and get familiar before starting your project.
 The pictures below shows my fuel injection installation on the '34 Roadstercycle.
 On a stock Vmax engine with a stock air box you would position the fuel block and lines differently to accommodate your particular look and needs.
 Since I travel to different shows I kept the fuel pressure regulator, fuel pump and ECU visible to be able to show people what parts and pieces are needed to run an EFI system.
 You can hide a small pressure regulator somewhere and a fuel pump with a regulator built in can be put in your fuel tank.
 This takes some work but it can be done.
 That would be the cleanest setup.
 You will still have to hide the Electronic control unit which are different sizes ranging from the size of a pack of cigarettes (Microsquirt) to about the size of a VCR tape.
 This install has the VCR size unit.
 (Megasquirt I ).

-This picture is of a 2004 Honda 600RR in tank fuel pump.
+This is a 2004 Honda 600RR in tank fuel pump.
 It has a built in regulator with the correct pressure and flow for tuned port type injectors.
 It even has a fuel level sending unit built in. (the wire with the black square) You could also use this if you purchase the correct fuel gauge.
 Homework time again.
 This fuel pump assembly mounts in from the bottom of the tank.
 There are others that will mount in from the top.
 This was an Ebay item that I bought for around $40.00 just to take a look at it.
 It was like new.
 This is definitely a good way to go!

 Cost of a typical fuel injection installed on a bike: